Marginal (manga): Manga

-Serialised in Petit Flower between August 1985 and October 1987, Marginal was collected and released by Shogakukan as a series of five volumes from July 20, 1986 to November 20, 1987.
+Serialized in Petit Flower between August 1985 and October 1987, Marginal was collected and released by Shogakukan as a series of five volumes from July 20, 1986, to November 20, 1987.
 Marginal was reprinted twice in 1994 and 1999 in three-volume editions.

 Audio drama

 Marginal was adapted into a radio drama.

 Stage production

-In 2008, Marginal was staged by Studio Life, an all-male theatre troupe which had previously staged Hagio's Thomas no Shinzō twice.
+In 2008, Marginal was staged by Studio Life, an all-male theatre troupe which had previously staged Hagio's The Heart of Thomas twice.

 Reception

 Rachel Thorn has described the manga as "simply the best shojo sci-fi manga ever".
-Midori Matsui regards Marginal as a negative Thomas no Shinzou, which deconstructs the logocentrism and idealism Matsui detects in that work.
+Midori Matsui regards Marginal as a negative The Heart of Thomas, which deconstructs the logocentrism and idealism Matsui detects in that work.